wtsi-hgi/nfTower_generator/README.md

 /tw compute-envs import -n XXX_normal -w humgen/XXX -c XXX_farm compEnvTest
 ```

-* The option num 5 will run all the operations sequencially and perform all the tasks needed to have tower configured from scracth.
+* The option num 5 will run all the operations sequentially and perform all the tasks needed to have tower configured from scratch.

 * The next option will show information about the account: userName, workspaceName, credentials, url to tower and to the documentation.
 ```